 Human Rights Act 1993

-Under section 57 of the Human Rights Act 1993(New Zealand Legislation website) (external link), it is unlawful for a school to deny access to a student because of their disability.
+Under Section 57, Human Rights Act 1993(external link), it's unlawful for a school to deny access to a student because of their disability.

 Building Act 2004

-Under section 118 of the Building Act 2004(external link), when a school is being built or altered, the school must adequately provide for people with disabilities in terms of:
+Under Section 118, Building Act 2004(external link), when a school is being built or altered, the school must adequately provide for people with disabilities in terms of:

 This requirement covers all people who might use or visit the school, including: